 With more than 650 students interviewed in the USA, this study confirms a lively interest in learning and implementing blockchain in the future.
 Berkley reports packing up 200 listeners to Cryptoeconomics course designed for an audience holding 70 students.

 Their initiative also included reviewing 50 programs globally to prove that US students show increased interest in new technology among other undergrads.
 So, writing and buying coursework on cryptocurrency is our possible future.

 Introducing Blockchain and Cryptoeconomics to Education Plans Worldwide

-Currently, educational establishments respond to the demand introducing blockchain studies into their program.
+Currently, educational establishments respond to the demand by introducing blockchain studies into their program.
 At the moment, Stanford already offers 10 courses related to crypto coins.
-The Cornell and MIT follow its lead.
+Cornell and MIT follow its lead.
 Students can get a degree in digital assets in the University of Maryland too.